 Big Idea: Demonstrate six innovative and replicable models of Human-Wildlife Conflict mitigation to catalyse appropriate changes in policy.

-Conflict between humans and large carnivores is a growing issue nationwide, and WTI has been successfully implementing proactive strategies towards mitigating such conflicts and fostering coexistence, through a comprehensive approach that can be broadly categorised into the following thematic areas:
+Negative interactions between humans and wildlife is a growing issue nationwide and globally, and WTI has been implementing proactive strategies towards mitigating such conflicts and fostering coexistence.
+WTI’s approach to conflict mitigation and fostering coexistence broadly comprises of the following thematic areas:

 All the projects follow a consultative and participatory approach in planning and implementation with all significant stakeholders of the project sites, especially where community-related activities are concerned.
 WTI also focuses on local, regional, national and international policy on conflict mitigation, working with stakeholders at all levels.